jaeho-lee/jaeho-lee.github.io/index.md

 <br/><br/>

 ## invited talks
+* "Approximation power of neural networks: old and new," UNIST GSAI, May 2021.
 * "Learning bounds for risk-sensitive learning," Spotlight @ NeurIPS social: ML in Korea, Dec 2020.
 * "A deeper look at the layerwise sparsity of magnitude-based pruning," Sparsity reading group @ Google (informal), Nov 2020.
 * "Lookahead: A far-sighted alternative of magnitue-based pruning," Spotlight @ ICLR social: ML researchers in/interested in Korea, May 2020.